China's Huawei expects $2 billion in 4G revenue this year

 So far, Huawei and rival ZTE Corp have secured more than half of China Mobile’s initial 4G contracts worth around 20 billion yuan ($3.2 billion), with the rest going to Ericsson, Alcatel-Lucent SA and Nokia Siemens Networks, sources said August.

-China’s 4G licences are expected to be based on TD-LTE technology, rather than FDD-LTE, which is more widely used globally.
-However, analysts said there was a chance that the Chinese government could award FDD-LTE licences in the future.
+China’s 4G licenses are expected to be based on TD-LTE technology, rather than FDD-LTE, which is more widely used globally.
+However, analysts said there was a chance that the Chinese government could award FDD-LTE licenses in the future.

 China is the world’s largest wireless market with more than 1 billion subscribers, but only a fifth of them use 3G technologies and the rest on 2G.